Adam Watts (musician): 2018, Album: "When a Heart Wakes Up"

 On April 3, 2018 Watts released his eighth studio album "When a Heart Wakes Up".

+A 5 Star Review from the online publication Jesus Freak Hideout stated:

-In summary, When a Heart Wakes Up shoots straight for the moon as if to bring it crashing down.
+"In summary, When a Heart Wakes Up shoots straight for the moon as if to bring it crashing down.
 Watts doesn't rely on cheap tricks or catchy hooks, but rather emphasizes true musicianship.
 The album isn't desperate for attention, choosing instead to stand on its own two legs.
 Because of this, it most decidedly contends to be one of 2018's greatest offerings; there are few projects slated for release later this year which could likely challenge its standing.
 The album's runtime is set at a smooth 43 minutes, clocking out right when it should.
 Yet somehow, the listener just may be left wanting more..."

 Much of Watts' solo work has been used as source material in the marching arts world.
 The vocals from the song "Love You More" was used as source material for the 2018 show "Fall" from the world-class Broken City Percussion ensemble.

+2019, Album: "Reason to Grow EP"

+On May 23rd, 2019 Watts released his 9th studio release "Reason to Grow EP", which features four songs.